wiktoriastel/wiktoriastel/README.md

 I am Wik and I'm just starting out here

 - 🌱 I’m currently learning Python & Autodesk Maya
-- 🔭 I’m currently working on improving my career in IT
+- 🔭 I’m currently working in Cybersecurity
-- ⚡ Fun fact: my last meal on Earth would be knafeh
+- ⚡ Fun fact: my last meal on Earth would be pierogi (or knafeh if I may be fancier)

 ✨ What I feel comfortable with:
 - SQL